brunsviga13rk/thesis/src/model.typ

 Parenthesis vanish and only their effect on operator precedence is left behind.
-Converting to @RPN is done by applying the shunting yard algorithm (@appendix:shunting-yard) to the list of tokens.
+Converting to @RPN is done by applying the shunting yard algorithm (@appendix:shunting-yard) to the list of tokens @Norvell_1999.
 This algorithm works by pushing the operator tokens (including parenthesis) onto a separate temporary stack and pushing numbers to the output queue.
 Operators with higher precedence are moved from the stack to the output when an operator with lower precedence is found as token.
 This ensured that operators always follow their operands